CDL Pre-Trip Inspection Checklist For Commercial Drivers

 - Steering gearbox and pitman arm lubricated tightly.

-CDL Pre-Trip In-Cab Inspection List
+CDL Pre-Trip In-Vehicle Inspection List

 Seatbelt must clasp, slide smoothly without frays.